nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   duplication.

 #### 4.4.1 Implementation - Sequence Diagrams
-The sequence diagram below depicts the interaction among various classes during the execution of a tag command.
+The sequence diagrams below depicts the interaction among various classes during the execution of a tag command.
 Note that while the `TagCommandParser` lifeline ideally ends at a destroy marker, current limitations in PlantUML extend the lifeline till the diagram's end.